Skip to the good stuff!

 Gelatin-based collotype printing was developed by French photographer Alphonse Louis Poitevin in 1855 and was often paired with pochoir starting in the 19th century in France.
 A base color of an artwork was often printed by collotype before adding color by pochoir, a sophisticated French stenciling technique.
 In 1878, Motifs Decoratifs Tirées des Pochoirs Japonais showing katagami stencils was published in Paris by interior designer Théodore Lambert.
 Along with Japanese woodblock prints, these images influenced French artists and the pocheurs reproducing their artworks, while katagami used for prints on paper led directly to the development of silkscreen in Japan.

-Kitty Maryatt, former Director of the Scripps College Press and Assistant Professor of Art at Scripps College in Claremont, California, taught Typography and the Book Arts at Scripps College for thirty years.
-Kitty instituted a program in 1986 of collaborative book editions created each semester by the students.
+Kitty Maryatt is former Director of the Scripps College Press and Assistant Professor of Art at Scripps College in Claremont, California, where she taught typography and book arts for thirty years.
+Kitty holds an MA in mathematics from Claremont Graduate University and an MFA in graphic design from UCLA.
+At Scripps College, Kitty instituted a program in 1986 of collaborative book editions created each semester by the students.
 Descriptions of the sixty limited edition letterpress books were published in 2016 in the bibliography called Sixty Over Thirty.
-She has been working since 2017 on her grand project at Two Hands Press to re-create the 1913 La Prose du Transsibérien by Blaise Cendrars and Sonia Delaunay with original pochoir and letterpress.
+Since 2017, Kitty has been working on her grand project at Two Hands Press to re-create the 1913 La Prose du Transsibérien by Blaise Cendrars and Sonia Delaunay with original pochoir and letterpress.

 JULIE L. MELLBY